What is the Court of Protection?

 Who can be appointed as a Deputy?

-What obligations does a Deputy have?
+What responsibilities does a Deputy have?

 How do I apply to be a Deputy?

-Making an application involves completing lengthy forms and supplying numerous supporting documents.
-It can be a difficult and demanding process so getting specialist legal advice is a good idea.
-Once an application has been submitted, the Court of Protection can take four months or more to complete assessments and appoint a deputy, however, complex cases can take a lot longer.
+Applying to be a Deputy can be difficult and demanding, so getting specialist legal advice is a good idea.
+Once an application has been submitted, the Court of Protection can take four months or more to complete the process and appoint a deputy, however, complex cases can take a lot longer.

 Contact our Court of Protection solicitors